 If you're a Drambuie fanatic, then the price tag of over $30 for a 750-milliliter bottle won't scare you off.
 But if, like me, you're a more casual admirer of the liqueur, then you might rather spend that on a bottle of liquor or wine.

 This DIY Drambuie isn't a carbon copy of the original—and that's the point.
 You can play around with what type and how much Scotch and honey you use.
 Fennel seed and rosemary are bold enough to assert their flavor along with the honey and scotch without totally taking over.
 But you can also try replacing some of the fennel and rosemary with flavors like citrus, chamomile, or lavender for a softer take on the recipe.
 Stronger honeys like lavender or blackberry could give your liqueur a whole different character.

 You can sip your DIY liqueur straight, but that isn't the only way to enjoy it.
-Add it to some sparkling wine, along with a few dashes of bitters and some St. Germain, for a Bonnie Prince Charlie or use it in Vandaag's Dutch East Cocoa.
-For a sophisticated tipple, try a Carpenter's Hand, which also includes sherry and Armagnac.
+Add it to some sparkling wine, along with a few dashes of bitters and some St. Germain, for a Bonnie Prince Charlie or use it with rum in a MacKinnon highball or Scotch in a Rusty Nail.